tgchen99/CIV1498_Project2_Group39/README.md

 GitHub repository for Rulia & Co's data and code used for CIV1498 Project 2: Forecasting Major League Baseball Player Stats and Predicting MVP Winners.

 Notes:
-- 2022-03-13 CleanedData.zip is the most current available data
+- CleanedData_2022-04-13.zip is the most up-to-date dataset
 - Benchmarking data and modeling code are included for completion, but have been superceded by CIV1498-Project_ChaoLung-0412V2.ipynb
 - StatForecasting_TryXGBoost.ipynb is included for completion, but is superceded by <>